evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Audi e-tron 55 supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
 ## Lights

 You can choose between three types of headlights for the Audi e-tron 55.
 The standard headlights use LED technology.
 Headlights based on LED Matrix technology is available as an option.
-Headlights based on LED Digital Matrix technology is available as an option. taillight.etronledbar
+Headlights based on LED Digital Matrix technology is available as an option.
+The standard taillights use LED technology.
 ## Driver assistance

 The Audi e-tron 55 has several standard and optional driver assistance systems for better safety and comfort.